By Lyft

 Lyft

-Lyft is an established travel app that is free with in-app purchases.
-With a 4.9/5 rating from 17.6M reviews, it shows polarized user reception.
-Users particularly appreciate driver professionalism, though pricing and price gouging remains a common concern.
+Lyft is a challenged travel app that is free with in-app purchases.
+With a 4.9/5 rating from 17.6M reviews, it faces significant user friction.
+Users particularly appreciate reliable and professional driver interactions provide a sense of safety for first-time riders, though dynamic pricing and unpredictable fare hikes during peak hours frustrate daily commuters remains a common concern.

 What is Lyft?